-All transactions with related p All transactions with related parties are conducted on normal commercial terms and conditions, and are as follows:
+All transactions with related parties are conducted on normal commercial terms and conditions, and are as follows:

-- The compensation arrangements with the Directors and Executive Directors (refer to Directors' Remuneration below); - The interests in the Company held directly or indirectly by the Directors and Executive Directors (refer to remuneration report included in the directors' report); and - The Management Agreement between the Company and the Investment Manager (refer to Note 9 for details of fees paid to the Investment Manager).
+- The compensation arrangements with the Directors and Executive Directors (refer to Directors' Remuneration below); - The interests in the Company held directly or indirectly by the Directors and Executive Directors (refer to remuneration report included in the directors' - The Management Agreement between the Company and the Investment Manager (refer to Note 9 for details of fees paid to the Investment Manager).
 Angus Geddes is Director of the Investment Manager.